weiwei2285762217/ChatGPT-Python-Applications/README.md

 ### Setup

-Refer to this [video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
+Refer to this [setup video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
 I've articulated the steps in text format here :

 - Install the dependencies following these steps :